Welcome the Abomination

 Multiple arrows flew out of her hands and flew towards me.
 The majority of the arrows hit the side of the city wall, while only a couple were aimed correctly.
 The remaining flew and hit the cold floor with a boom, causing the ground to shake.
 Suddenly, the wall started to groan.
 The vines on the wall that the enemy was using to try to climb started to move noisily.
 Birds, animals, and even monsters began to run away in panic for fear of what’s to come.
 People who were using it to try to climb were suddenly wrapped up by the vine, twisting into their bodies.

 “Someone help me!”

-The soldiers on the wall gulped at the monstrous display of the plant magic that were activated.
-The grotesque sight of the carnivorous plants weren’t something that happened often and it’s been awhile since it activated.
-While in the past, the Adventurers did a great job in keeping the monsters back that the plant magic rarely activated at all.
+The soldiers on the wall gulped at the monstrous display of the plant magic that was activated.
+The grotesque sight of the carnivorous plants wasn’t something that happened often, and it’s been a while since it activated.
+While in the past, the Adventurers did a great job of keeping the monsters back.
+The plant magic is rarely activated at all.

-I furrowed at the horrible sound of the dying, but still I was relieved that the special plant magic has activated.
-For a moment there, I thought we had already used up the defensive magic that the wall had.
+I furrowed at the horrible sound of the dying, but I was still relieved that the special plant magic has activated.
+For a moment, I thought we had already used up the defensive magic that the wall had.

-A vine shot up straight towards Raven in attempt to wrap her in its embrace.
+A vine shot up straight towards Raven in an attempt to wrap her in its embrace.
 Raven dodged the vines that shot towards her in rapid succession.
-She twirled, dodged, and even did a perfect backflip in midair, but not once did the vine touched her body.
-With a strong flap of her wings, she shot upwards into the sky, leaving the vines completely behind.
+She twirled, avoided, and even did a perfect backflip in midair, but not once did the vine touch her body.
+With a strong flap of her wings, she shot upwards into the sky, leaving the vines entirely behind.

 The plant magic stopped chasing after her and redirected its attack at the oncoming enemies.
-With scampering feet, the enemies cried out in horror at the monstrous plant that seem to come alive.
+With scampering feet, the enemies cried out in horror at the monstrous plant that seemed to come alive.

 “General Gravion!”
 The soldier quickly rose to his feet, relieved that he was saved.